rollbar/rollbar-ios/README.md

 1. Click on your project and then select "Build Phases"

-2. Click the plus in the top left and select "New Run Script Build Phase"
+2. In the top menu bar, click "Editor" and then "Add Build Phase", then "Add Run Script Build Phase"

-3. Change the shell to `/usr/bin/python` and paste the following script into the box:
+3. Change the "Shell" to `/usr/bin/python`

+4. Paste the following script into the box, using "Paste and Preserve Formatting" (Edit -> Paste and Preserve Formatting):

 ```python
 import os